Skip to content

 SAE J3161/1C Standard Covers school bus-specific V2V security and safety requirements.
 Application and Service Providers

-ISO 19091 Standard Harmonized SPaT/MAP message format (internationalized SAE) Application and Service Providers, End Users and Deployers
+ISO 19091 Standard Harmonized SPaT/MAP message format (internationalized SAE) Application and Service Providers, Infrastructure Owners and Operators

 Security Management Standards